 - Punctual: Showing up on time is a basic part of having a job.
 Unless you're a teenager applying for your first part-time gig, this is an unnecessary resume addition.

 - People person: Similar to team player, describing yourself as a people person is vague and hard to prove.
-If the job requires someone who is bubbly and outgoing, show this by highlighting accomplishments where you frequently worked with the public.
+If the job requires someone who is bubbly and outgoing, show this by highlighting accomplishments where you frequently worked with the public, clients or colleagues.

 - Terminated: Keep your resume positive and upbeat.
 If you were fired or let go from a position, this is something you can discuss in the interview.